r-tutor/libs1/radiant.model/app/tools/help/logistic.md

 To estimate a logistic regression we need a binary response variable and one or more explanatory variables.
 We also need specify the level of the response variable we will count as as _success_ (i.e., the `Choose level:` dropdown).
 In the example data file `titanic`, success for the variable `survived` would be the level `Yes`.

-To access this dataset go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load examples` button.
+To access this dataset go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `titanic` dataset.

 In the _Summary_ tab we can test if two or more variables together add significantly to the fit of a model by selecting variables in the `Variables to test` dropdown.
-This functionality can be very useful to test if the overall influence of a variable of type `factor` is significant.
+This functionality can be very useful to test if the overall influence of a variable of type `factor` is statistically significant.

 Additional output that requires re-estimation:

 * Standardize: Odds-ratios can be hard to compare if the explanatory variables are measured on different scales.
 By standardizing the data before estimation we can see which variables move-the-needle most.
 Note that a one-unit change is now equated to 2 x the standard deviation of the variable.
 * Center: Replace all explanatory variables X by X - mean(X).
 This can be useful when trying to interpret interaction effects.
 * Stepwise: A data-mining approach to select the best fitting model
+* Robust standard errors: When `robust` is selected the coefficient estimates are the same as a normal logistic regression standard errors are adjusted.
+This adjustment is used by default when probability weights are specified in estimation.

 Additional output that does not require re-estimation: